Implementing smart contract security analyses using the MadMax/Gigahorse framework

 Introduce basic analysis design considerations and their effect on precision, completeness and scalability

-Necessary background: the tutorial will make as few assumptions as possible regarding the background of participants, especially relative to the blockchain and smart contracts.
+The tutorial will make as few assumptions as possible regarding the background of participants, especially relative to the blockchain and smart contracts.
 Necessary concepts of smart contract execution will be introduced in the tutorial, although the emphasis will be on static analysis.
 Participants should have some background in intermediate languages and simple program analysis, at the level of a Compilers course.
+If you are not at all familiar with declarative/logic-based programming, brief experimentation with the Souffle language’s examples should enhance your learning experience.

-Platform: Participants should have machines with a Unix-like OS (Linux preferred, MacOS should be ok).
-The Souffle language will be ideally installed and tested before the tutorial.
+Participants should have machines with a Unix-like OS (Linux preferred, MacOS should be ok).
+The latest official release of the Souffle language will be ideally installed and tested before the tutorial.
+To participate you will need to clone the gigahorse-toolchain (check the Readme instructions, you need to clone submodules as well) and the MadMax repos.
+This can be done during the tutorial, with our assistance for setting up.